tlipoca9/asta/README.md

 # asta

 This repository contains a basic template that you can use via gonew.
-This template will allow you to get started using Service Weaver more easily.

 ```bash
 go install golang.org/x/tools/cmd/gonew@latest